hanxiaomax/Learncpp_CN/docs/23-6-basic-file-IO.md

 It is possible to specify multiple flags by bitwise ORing them together (using the | operator). ifstream defaults to std::ios::in file mode. ofstream defaults to std::ios::out file mode.
 And fstream defaults to std::ios::in | std::ios::out file mode, meaning you can both read and write by default.

-Tip
+!!! tip "小贴士"

 	Due to the way fstream was designed, it may fail if std::ios::in is used and the file being opened does not exist.
 If you need to create a new file using fstream, use std::ios::out mode only.

 Let’s write a program that appends two more lines to the Sample.txt file we previously created: